-- (1) If the chief executive decides to amend the approved restoration plan- - (a) the chief executive must give the person an information notice about the decision; and review period, for a decision, means the period provided for under section 63 for applying for an internal review of the decision.

-- (b) the amendment does not take effect until the end of the review period for the decision; and - (c) the plan, as amended, becomes the approved restoration plan for the land. - (2) If the chief executive decides not to amend the approved plan, the chief executive must give the person notice of the decision. - (3) In this section-
+- (1) If the chief executive decides to amend the approved restoration plan- - (a) the chief executive must give the person an information notice about the decision; and - (b) the amendment does not take effect until the end of the review period for the decision; and - (c) the plan, as amended, becomes the approved restoration plan for the land. - (2) If the chief executive decides not to amend the approved plan, the chief executive must give the person notice of the decision. - (3) In this section-